We all know that quality gear can make your life much easier. The best spinning rods for bass are no exception and better your chances of success.

 PLUSINNO Spinning Rod and Reel Combo Review

-The PLUSINNO Fishing Rod and Reel Combo may be cheap and cheerful, but that doesn’t mean it’s a bad rod and reel combo.
+The PLUSINNO Fishing Rod and Reel Combo may be cheap and cheerful, but that doesn’t mean it’s a lousy rod and reel combo.

-I fully expect to be ridiculed by Bass fishing elitists for recommending this combo, but the truth of the matter is, not everyone wants to spend hundreds of dollars on a rod and reel.
+I fully expect to be ridiculed by Bass fishing elitists for recommending this combo, but not everyone wants to spend hundreds of dollars on a rod and reel.
 If you want a cheap option that will quite literally fit into a small backpack, then you can’t go wrong with the PLUSINNO.

-It’s not a rod I would take away with me on a dedicated fishing trip, but if I’m away for the weekend with the kids and want something I can throw into a bag and forget about, then you really can’t go wrong with it.
+It’s not a rod I would take away on a dedicated fishing trip, but if I’m out for the weekend with the kids and want something I can throw into a bag and forget about, you can’t go wrong with it.

-The rod offers reasonably strength, durability and flexibility, and there’s no reason why you wouldn’t be able to catch plenty of fish with it.
-It’s the sort of rod I would have loved to have had as an eight-year-old, with its telescopic design and ease of transporting.
+The rod offers reasonable strength, durability, and flexibility, and there’s no reason why you wouldn’t be able to catch plenty of fish with it.
+With its telescopic design and ease of transport, it’s the sort of rod I would have loved to have had as an eight-year-old.

 Overall

-If you buy this spinning combo and expect the world, then you might be disappointed.
-But if it’s something you buy so you can dip your toes into the world of Bass fishing without spending a ton of money, then there’s a lot to like.
+You might be disappointed buying this spinning combo and expecting the world.
+But if it’s something you believe in dipping your toes into the world of Bass fishing without spending a ton of money, then there’s a lot to like.

-It’s easy enough to set up and casting is reasonably accurate, but above that, it’s fun and I don’t stress about leaving propped up on the bank of a lake.
+It’s easy enough to set up, and casting is reasonably accurate, but above that, it’s fun, and I don’t stress about leaving it propped up on the bank of a lake.

 What Makes The PLUSINNO A Good Spinning Rod?